SStorm/areyousure/README.md

 ## TODO

 1. Timer (i.e. will execute in 5s)
-2. --install which builds a shell script to wrap command (`areyousure --install kubectl delete`)
+2. `--install` which builds a shell script to wrap command (`areyousure --install kubectl delete`)
-3. Colours, Emojis, Fun.
-4. Config file
+3. Config options / file (i.e. whether to use emojis)
-5. Automatic build in GitHub
+4. Automatic build in GitHub